RuiSiHu/RdRp-PHAP/README.md

 The default file of output is Prediction_results.csv.

 **Where**:

-    -i: specifies the input file in FASTA format
+    -i: specifies the input file in FASTA format;
     -o: specifies the output file name, defaulting to 'Prediction_results.csv'

 ***Note***: please ensure that the input FASTA file contains non-amino acid characters.
 If there are any, please use *convert2X.py* to convert them using the command: